sarthology/Dev10/README.md

 ## Installing

-It's build in electron so the process to start this is really easy
+It's built in electron so the process to start this is really easy

 1. `npm install`
 2. `npm install electron -g`
 3. `electron .`

-that's it, you will see it running in your menubar.
+That's it, you will see it running in your menubar.

 ## Contributing

-Feel free to contribute in this project it's your own.
+Feel free to contribute to this project and treat it like your own. 😊

 ## License